JustCallMeBotan/revanced-build-ci/docs/README.md

 A Magisk module to install YouTube ReVanced into system.
 If you have YouTube as system app, this module will replace it.

 [Download here](https://github.com/HuskyDG/revanced-build-ci/releases/download/latest/revanced-magisk-installer.zip)

+Note: DO NOT update YouTube on Play Store

+## Credit

+- [shekhawat2](https://github.com/shekhawat2) for initial repo work.